-- if the indicated NAA is active, the terminal shall perform the REFRESH; - if indicated NAA is not active, the terminal shall send a TERMINAL RESPONSE.
-The terminal shall not select the indicated NAA; - if no AID is indicated, then the terminal shall assume the REFRESH applies to the NAA application currently selected on the basic logical channel (logical channel 0).
+- if the indicated NAA is active, the terminal shall perform the REFRESH; - if indicated NAA is not active, the terminal shall send TERMINAL RESPONSE: REFRESH performed but indicated NAA was not active.
+The terminal shall not select the indicated NAA;

+NOTE: If the indicated NAA is not active, the terminal takes no action on the refresh command except sending the TERMINAL RESPONSE as indicated.

+• if no AID is indicated, then the terminal shall assume the REFRESH applies to the NAA application currently selected on the basic logical channel (logical channel 0).
 If no NAA is currently selected on the basic logical channel, the terminal shall send a TERMINAL RESPONSE(command performed successfully).